Northrop-Raytheon team wins contract for next-generation ships

 The DD(X) program is expected to follow a pattern set by the Aegis program that developed much of the technology used on current combat ships, said Ray Bjorklund, vice president of the market research firm Federal Sources Inc., McLean, Va.

-The Aegis program brought advanced electronics, communications, missile defense and data sharing capabilities to Navy ships.
+The Aegis program brought advanced electronics, communications, missile defense and data-sharing capabilities to Navy ships.
 "If you look at DD(X) as the next generation of that, we are going to see a whole lot more in those areas," he said.

 The program will increase interoperability between different combat systems as well as with other branches of the service.
-The Department of Defense will increase its ability to collect and share data with DD(X) program, Bjorklund said.

 Northrop Grumman, Los Angeles, will provide ship design and development.
 Raytheon, Lexington, Mass., is the mission systems integrator, which covers areas such as radar, communications and command and control.